wwkb123/Flask_Forum/README.md

-# Flask Blog
+# Flask Forum

-A blog web app that is built with Python and Flask!
+A forum web app that is built with Python and Flask!

 Users can register, login, create/edit/delete posts, upload files Homepage video feeds scraped from YouTube and news from NBC with BeautifulSoup4